overtone/shadertone/README.md

 The basics are:

 1. git clone this repo.
 We'll make a lein/clojar library available, eventually.
-2. Setup the native lwjgl libaries.
-See below.
+2. Make sure you have leiningen 2.1.0 or later.
+This fixed an issue with loading the LWJGL libraries.
 2. Create your code in the examples/yourcode.clj and examples/yourshader.glsl.
 See below.
 3. Start with something basic in both files to be certain it works.
 4. You can edit both files "live".
 Use your favorite REPL environment